 - One-way flights are charged as a round-trip itinerary

-- Only 1 stopover (stops more than 24 hrs) is allowed in any single city on the itinerary
+- Only 1 stopover (stop more than 24 hours) is allowed in any single city on the itinerary

 - Open jaws are allowed, but the distance is still included in the reward point zone calculation for that itinerary

 - If mixed-class travel is booked, the whole itinerary will be calculated using the highest class booked

 Fuel Surcharges and Taxes

 Some partner airlines require fuel charges in addition to the Qantas award cost, and they can be quite significant.
 Partners that impose high fuel surcharges include British Airways and Iberia Airlines.
 Qantas imposes its own taxes and fees as well.

 Hot Tip: Some airports in Europe also charge much higher taxes than others, especially if you are traveling in a premium cabin.
 If you want to lower the taxes on your ticket, try different airport and airline combinations.

 Qantas’ frequent flyer program isn’t one of the simplest out there, especially considering that it has 4 separate award charts!
 Nevertheless, there is some great value to be had in making strategic redemptions with your Qantas Points.